 With constant media coverage of Brexit, there are a number of questions at the forefront of many people’s minds about their forthcoming travel plans, such as, “Will it affect my passport’s validity?
 How will it affect my travel insurance?
 Should I wait to book my trip?”.

 By continually monitoring the updated advice from ABTA and FCO, we do our very best to answer all of our clients’ questions.

 What’s the latest advice on passports?

-ABTA’s latest advice on passports is ‘When travelling to the EU after 29 March 2019, the UK government recommends that you have six months left on your passport on the date of your arrival in an EU country.’
+ABTA’s latest advice on passports is ‘If we leave the EU without a deal, the UK government recommends that you have six months left on your passport on the date of your arrival in an EU country.’

 In addition, if you renewed your adult passport before it expired, the extra months left on your old passport would have been added to the validity of your new passport – please be aware that these extra months will not count towards the six months validity being advised.

 We recommend checking your passport’s expiry date, or going to the UK Government’s website tool to check the validity of your passport under these rules.

 The European Parliament has now approved legal changes to ensure that UK citizens will not need a visa to travel to the EU for short stays after Brexit – this will also apply in the event of a no-deal exit.

 What if I’m travelling with students of non-EU nationality?

 If you are undertaking a school trip departing from the UK to a country within the European Union and have students travelling who are of non-EU nationality, you may not require a visa.
 We usually recommend that you apply for a ‘List of Travellers’ form or visa waiver via the British Council.